cdfre/TypoGento/README.md

 * Integration of the Magento compiler
 * Improved replication of Magento customers and TYPO3 frontend users

+## Limitations

+* Doesn't support Magento session IDs (SID) in TYPO3 frontend URLs.
+This is because of lack concepts of rebuilding such URLs which come with HTTP referers.
+Especially when using TYPO3 extensions such as RealURL.
+* Doesn't support multiple Magento websites.
+Currently you can only choose one Magento website for your TYPO3 installation.

 ## Prerequisites

 TypoGento is distributed as an extension package for Magento and TYPO3.
 As such, installing TypoGento